httpie/cli/README.rst

     $ http --session=user1 -a user1:password example.org X-Foo:Bar

-Now you can refer to the session by its name:
+Now you can refer to the session by its name, and the previously used authorization and HTTP headers will automatically be set:

 .. code-block:: bash